dyxstat/ViralCC/README.md

 ### Example
 ```
-python ./viralcc.py pipeline -v final.contigs.fa MAP_SORTED.bam viral_contigs.txt out
+python ./viralcc.py pipeline -v Test/final.contigs.fa Test/MAP_SORTED.bam Test/viral_contigs.txt Test/out_test
 ```

-The results of the ViralCC software are all in the 'out' directory.
-The draft viral bins are in 'out/VIRAL_BIN' and 'viralcc.log' file contains the specific implementation information of ViralCC.
+The results of the ViralCC software on the test dataset are all in the 'Test/out_test' directory.
+The draft viral bins are in 'VIRAL_BIN' and 'viralcc.log' file contains the specific implementation information of ViralCC.

 ## Contacts and bug reports